211115-UTA-NET/JingZ-P1/README.md

 * recommended to keep the console app project for only console interface concerns, not HTTP concerns

 ### tests
-* at least 10 test methods √
+* at least 10 test methods
+* at least 1 test should use Moq
 * no tests should connect to the app's actual database √